Mrian07/Proyeksi/docs/release-notes/5-0-3/README.md

 ---

-# OpenProject 5.0.3
+# ProyeksiApp 5.0.3

-OpenProject 5.0.3 contains a bug fix for creating versions:
+ProyeksiApp 5.0.3 contains a bug fix for creating versions:

   - It was not possible to create a version in the project settings if there were no other version in a project